 They may also promote food preferences for high calorie, unhealthy fare.

-4. You Try to Control Offsite Eating
+4. Trying to Control Eating Outside of Your Home

 Recently, a mom asked me how to control what and how much her daughter ate at school.

 According to a 2011 study from Johns Hopkins University, parents have little influence over what their kids eat, especially as they get older.